 The Group adopts a whistleblowing policy for all levels and operations.
-When dealing with customers and suppliers of the Group, our senior management and staff are advised that concerns about possible misconduct and malpractice or other irregularities which they observe in any matter related to the Group can be raised.
+When dealing with customers and suppliers of the Group, our senior management and staff are advised that any concern about possible misconduct, malpractice or other irregularities which they observe in any matter related to the Group can be raised.
 These policies and procedures can be found in the Employee Handbook.
-Reports made by employees will be handled fairly, consistently and expeditiously.
-All reports will be handled in a confidential manner and investigated promptly and in detail by their supervisor, department head or HRA.
-The results of the investigation will be notified to the relevant employee in accordance with appropriate channels.
+Reports made by employees will be handled fairly, consistently and promptly.
+All reports will be handled with appropriate confidentiality and investigated promptly and thoroughly by their supervisor, department head or HRA.
+The results of the investigation will be notified to the relevant employee via appropriate channels.
 Such policy also aims at protecting whistleblowers from unfair dismissal, victimisation and unwarranted disciplinary actions.